jin-gizmo/docma/doc/user-guide/08-fonts.md

 Fonts can also be dynamically loaded at run-time during template rendering using standard HTML / CSS mechanisms.

+!!! tip
-> Please don't do this in a production environment.
+    Please don't do this in a production environment.

 For example, the following shows two different mechanisms for incorporating the *Barrio* and *Dokdo* fonts from Google Fonts using HTML `<link>` and CSS